 I have never ignored Holi since I started growing young.
 It is much popular in all groups.
 I am a bit surprised to see a group of people visiting towns and streets with colorful faces.

 Actually, Holi reminds me of the Halloween Carnival of Christian.
 Party celebrations, the taste of local cuisines, concerts, etc are very common glimpses to be seen in Kathmandu and Pokhara.

 Not only the dwellers but also the tourists have a much wonderful time to sink in its colors and traditions.

 Although it is the festival of Hindu, Buddhists of Nepal equally follow it.
 We can’t get a sense of fraction among multi-religious people in Nepal.
 Brahmin, Newar, Kshetria, Tharu, Yadav, Thakur, Jha, etc. forward a message of welcome and celebration of Holi in Nepal.

-Priority to guests or tourists in restaurants, hotels, streets, and houses shows love and honor of Nepali.
+Priority to guests or tourists in restaurants, hotels, streets, and houses shows the love and honor of Nepali.
 Nepalese believe respecting guests must.
-It never has a sense of disrespect, injustice, domination, and discrimination to each other’s identity, culture and value.
+It never has a sense of disrespect, injustice, domination, and discrimination to each other’s identity, culture, and values.

 Maha Shivaratri Carnival